 BroadbandOhio's public comment period for Volume II of the Initial Proposal commenced Monday, October 23, 2023 and was held through the end of Tuesday, November 21, 2023.
 37 comments from the public were received during the public comment period.
-At a high-level summary of comments provided and the BroadbandOhio response is as follows:
+A high-level summary of the comments received is described below.